Cooper Stephens

-Cooper Stephens is a former professional Australian rules footballer who played for Geelong and Hawthorn in the Australian Football League.
+Cooper Stephens (born 17 January 2001) is a former professional Australian rules footballer who played for Geelong and Hawthorn in the Australian Football League.
 Stephens played seven matches for Geelong; however, he never played a senior match at Hawthorn.

 Early life

 Stephens broke his leg at the start of his final underage year.
 Despite being disappointed, he took the opportunity to train with the Geelong Falcons high performance manager and was in good shape for the combine testing at the end of the year.

 AFL career

 Stephens was drafted by the Geelong Football Club with the 16th selection in the 2019 AFL draft from Geelong Falcons in the NAB League.
 He made his debut in Canberra against the in round 8 2022.
 He managed to play seven senior games in his debut season.